flectra-hq/documentation-user/content/applications/finance/accounting/getting_started/process_overview/customer_invoice.rst

 You can now go through every transaction and reconcile them or you can mass reconcile with instructions at the bottom.

-After reconciling the items in the sheet, the related invoice will now display "You have outstanding payments for this customer.
+After reconciling the items in the sheet, the related invoice will now display "You have outstanding credits for this customer.
 You can reconcile them to pay this invoice. "

 .. image:: customer_invoice/invoice08.png